bentarnoff/odb-trouble/docs/components.md

 1. Cloud Foundry application security groups may not be configured to allow access to the service network.
 This is required to allow applications on the runtime to connect to services.
 1. There could also be a problem accessing BOSH’s UAA or the BOSH director.
 Follow network troubleshooting and check BOSH director is online

-### Validating the service brokers connectivty to service instances
+### Validating the service broker's connectivity to service instances

 To validate you can `bosh ssh` onto the service broker by first downloading the broker manifest and targeting the deployment, and try to reach the service instance.
 If no BOSH task-id is in the error message, then look in the broker log using the broker-request-id from the task.